Have you had an issue sending an email campaign in Thryv? Does this message below look familiar to you?

 What is a bounce rate?

 In email marketing campaigns, the bounce rate refers to the percentage of email addresses in your client list that didn't receive your message due to it being rejected by the recipient's email server.
 There are two categories of an email bounce, which include hard bounce and soft bounce.
+Let's talk about the difference between the two below:

 A soft bounce usually means that the email address was valid and the email made it to the server.
 However, it may bounce back to you for the following reasons: